Apply for your marriage green card with top-rated lawyer support.

 If you and your partner are already married, or considering marriage soon, you may be thinking about applying for a marriage-based green card.
 Similar to the K-1 visa, the marriage-based green card process is standard for Indian applicants.
 Wait times, costs, and requirements differ depending on where the Indian-born spouse lives and whether the sponsoring spouse is a U.S. citizen or permanent resident.
 More information can be found in Boundless’ marriage-based green card guide.
 Here’s a more detailed breakdown of the costs and processing times for your specific situation:

 Immigrating with Children

 Looking to immigrate from India with your children?
-If you’re going the K-1 visa route, the K-2 visa may be a good option for your family.
-The K-2 visa can be used by the children of a K-1 fiancé visa holder to enter the United States and immigrate with their parent at the same time.
+The K-2 visa can be used by the children of a K-1 fiancé visa holder to move to the U.S. at the same time as their parent.

-Boundless can help you include any unmarried children under the age of 21 on your K-1 fiancé visa application for no extra charge.
-Learn more about what we do to help.
+Boundless has helped many families with the K-2 visa, and we can include any unmarried children under the age of 21 on your visa application for free.
+Learn more about our K-1 and K-2 package.